Soviet–Japanese border conflicts

-Prelude from 1904–1932
+Prelude from 1904 to 1932

 In the aftermath of the First Sino-Japanese War and the Eight Power Intervention against the Boxer Rebellion in China, the Qing hold over Manchuria and Korea had weakened significantly, leading to both the Russian and Japanese Empires vying for control over the territories.

 The Russo-Japanese War of 1904 to 1905 began when the Empire of Japan (led by Emperor Meiji) launched a surprise attack on the Russian Pacific Fleet stationed at Port Arthur on the Liaodong Peninsula.
 Following one and a half years of fighting between the Russian Army and the Japanese Army and the disastrous battle of Tsushima, the Russian Empire (led by Tsar Nicholas II) sued for peace, thereby recognizing Japan's claims to Korea and agreeing to evacuate Manchuria.
-Following the 1918 Siberian intervention by Japan in the Russian Civil War (during/after : World War 1) in the Russian Far East (later; the Soviet-Russian Far East) and fighting against Vladimir Lenin and the Soviet Bolshevik Communists from 1918 to 1922 after the Japanese took the German Qingdao Colony and the German Marshall Island Colonies from the German Empire (led by Kaiser Wilhelm II) in 1914 during WW1.
+Following the 1918 Siberian intervention by Japan in the Russian Civil War (during/after World War I) in the Russian Far East (later; the Soviet-Russian Far East) and fighting against Vladimir Lenin and the Soviet Bolshevik Communists from 1918 to 1922 after the Japanese took the German Qingdao Colony and the German Marshall Island Colonies from the German Empire (led by Kaiser Wilhelm II) in 1914 during WW1.